-- Read many of good essays.
+- Read many good essays and articles.
 This will give you a feel of what constitutes a well-written essay.

 - Build a habit of reading newspaper editorials every day.
 Essay questions are many times asked from current affairs.